coder/coder/docs/templates/general-settings.md

-While this setting applies to both manual starts and [autostarts](../workspaces.md), promoting a template version that requires manual intervention by the user (such as mandatory new template paremeters) will result in autostart being disabled for all incompatible workspaces until a manual update is performed by the user.
+While this setting applies to both manual starts and [autostarts](../workspaces.md), promoting a template version that requires manual intervention by the user (such as mandatory new template parameters) will result in autostart being disabled for all incompatible workspaces until a manual update is performed by the user.